NukeNova/Waffentraeger/README.md

+#!bin/funky

-These are my main config files for i3wm
+These are my funky dotfiles

-Dependancies:

-i3lock-color
-dunst
-firefox
-thunar
-xfce4-terminal
-picom
-flameshot
-dex